-- Due to gradual increase in density the temperature inside has increased.
-As a result the material inside started getting separated depending on their densities. - This allowed heavier materials (like iron) to sink towards the centre of the earth and the lighter ones to move towards the surface. - With passage of time it cooled further and solidified and condensed into a smaller size. - This later led to the development of the outer surface in the form of a crust. - It is through the process of differentiation that the earth forming material got separated into different layers. - Q.2.
+- Ans.
+The planet earth initially was a barren, rocky arid hot object with a thin atmosphere of hydrogen and helium. - Due to gradual increase in density the temperature inside has increased.
+As a result the material inside started getting separated depending on their densities. - This allowed heavier materials (like iron) to sink towards the centre of the earth and the lighter ones to move towards the surface. - With passage of time it cooled further and solidified and condensed into a smaller size. - This later led to the development of the outer surface in the form of a crust.
+During the formation of moon, the earth was further heated up. - It is through the process of differentiation that the earth forming material got separated into different layers.

+Q.2.
 Differentiate between inner planets and outer planets.